Gatlinburg & the Great Smoky Mountains National Park

 Day Four - 4 May - Laurel Falls and Cades cove

-To avoid the crowds, an early start was essential, with a venture to Laurel Falls around dawn.
-On the drive to the falls, a coyote appeared on Little River Road.
-Upon arrival at the falls, the area was completely empty, allowing for a chance to fully appreciate the majesty of the waterfall.
-On the way out, the number of people walking towards the falls had risen to 67.
-Therefore, it's best to get to the trailhead very early if you want to avoid the crowds.
+To avoid the crowds, an early start led to Laurel Falls around dawn.
+On the drive to the falls, a coyote on Little River Road made for a fortunate sighting.
+Upon arrival at the falls, the area was empty, which allowed for fully appreciating the majesty of the waterfall.
+Leaving the falls, the number of people walking towards it had risen to 67.
+Getting to the trailhead very early is the best way to avoid the crowds.

 View from Cades Cove

-After Laurel Falls, it was on to Cades Cove for an eleven-mile scenic loop around the cove.
+After Laurel Falls, Cades Cove beckoned with its eleven-mile scenic loop around the cove.
 Halfway through the loop, a turkey guided the way, and later on, a bear caused a commotion as people were too close to it.
-The drive also revealed several fantastic scenic overlooks that offered ideal photo opportunities.
+Several fantastic scenic overlooks offered ideal photo opportunities along the route.

 As the day continued, a summer thunderstorm rolled in.
 In the summer months, the Smoky Mountains are well-known for having sunny days that often give way to afternoon rains and thunderstorms due to increased humidity.
 However, the storms quickly move on and the clear skies return.